 There are 15 types of high-risk human papilloma viruses that can cause cervical cancer, but the two most common are HPV types 16 and 18.
 In Australia, these two viruses are responsible for 70% of cervical cancers.

-HPV vaccination programs using vaccines first developed by an Australian team led by Professor Ian Frazer have demonstrated dramatic efficiency in preventing new HPV 16 and 18 infections as well as precancerous CIN.
-They are expected to decrease the rate of newly diagnosed invasive cervical cancer, but it will take several years to demonstrate this conclusively.
-Vaccination can also protect people against genital warts and anal cancer and may prevent some other HPV associated cancers, such as oral cancers.
+HPV vaccination programs (using vaccines first developed by an Australian team led by Professor Ian Frazer) have demonstrated dramatic efficiency in preventing new HPV 16 and 18 infections as well as precancerous CIN.
+They are expected to markedly decrease the rate of newly diagnosed invasive cervical cancer, but it will take several years to demonstrate this conclusively.
+Vaccination can also protect people against genital warts and some other HPV associated cancers, such as anal, vulvar, vaginal and oral cancers.

-Australia was the first country in the world to introduce HPV vaccination with a National Immunisation Program.
-In 2007, vaccination was introduced for all Australian schoolgirls.
-Since 2013 it has been offered through schools to all male and female students aged 12-13 years.
+In 2007, Australia was the first country in the world to introduce a National HPV Immunisation Program for all schoolgirls.
+Since 2013, this program has been offered through schools to all male and female students aged 12-13 years.

 Natural immunity offers no comparable protection.
-A different high risk type HPV virus can infect a woman who has naturally eliminated another high-risk type, or the viral infection can persist in a dormant state.
-For either reason, she may develop cervical cancer related to the virus later in her life.
-This evidence, and the fact that the two high-risk viruses covered by the vaccines (16 and 18) are responsible for only 70% of cervical cancers emphasise the importance of ongoing cervical cancer screening for vaccinated women.
+Any one of the 15 high-risk HPV viruses can infect a woman who has naturally eliminated another high-risk type, or the viral infection can persist in a dormant state for many years.
+For either reason, she may develop cervical cancer much later in her life, even though she may be no longer sexually active.
+This evidence, and the fact that the seven high-risk viruses covered by Gardasil 9 are responsible for only 90% of cervical cancers, emphasise the importance of ongoing cervical cancer screening for vaccinated women.

-In May 2014, the Medical Services Advisory Committee (MSAC) released its recommendation that Pap tests every two years be phased out and replaced with five-yearly HPV testing for cervical cancer screening.
-MSAC also recommended that the starting age for screening should be set at 25.
-The procedure for collecting the sample for HPV testing is the same as that for LBC.
+In May 2014, the Medical Services Advisory Committee (MSAC) released its recommendation that Pap tests should be phased out and replaced with Human papilloma Virus (HPV) testing for cervical cancer screening.
+MSAC also recommended that the starting age for screening should be set at 25 years.

 The colposcope is an instrument that allows an examining gynaecologist to obtain a close up, well lit, binocular, magnified view of the cervix.